 Eating disorder stories: the one about the curry

-Ahhh – my eating disorder horror stories bring back so many memories.
+Ahhh – my anorexia horror stories bring back so many memories.

-My family was never sure of what to expect each morning, as I came creeping out of my bedroom.
+My family was never sure of what to expect each morning as I came creeping out of my bedroom.
+Long gone were the days of pretending I knew how to hide an eating disorder from my parents.

 Would a positivity fairy come walking out today?